RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 In contrast, our approach does not make assumption about data normality.
 Moreover, we apply our methodology to 100 projects, both proprietary and open-source.

 ### French Method
-French using Chebyshev’s inequality yg tak terbatas untuk distribution normal saja
+French use (mean and std deviasi ) + Chebyshev’s inequality Penggunaan Chebyshev’s inequality tak terbatas untuk distribution normal saja.
+Rumus French :
+T = µ + k × σ,
+where k = number of standard deviations.
+According to Chebyshev’s theorem, for any distribution 1/k^2 is the maximal portion of observations outside k standard deviations.

 #### Dis-advantage
+However, French proposes to divide the Chebyshev formula by two which is only valid for two-tailed symmetric distributions. asumsi two-tailed symmetric distributions is not justified.

+For one tailed distributions, the Cantelli’s formula, 1/(1+k2), should have been used instead.

 This methodology is sensitive to large numbers or outliers.
-For metrics with high range or high variation, this technique will identify a smaller percentage of observations than its theoretical maximum. misal
+For metrics with high range or high variation, this technique will identify a smaller percentage of observations than its theoretical maximum.

 #### Against Alves Method
 1. alves derive thresholds from benchmark data and